commonsharp/SurvivalProject-Server/README.md

 Server files for the game Survival Project, written in Java.

 # 03/14/2017
+* Fixed a bug that didn't calculate the checksum properly.

 * Login request message format added.

 * Request servers info message added in the code.